nmlgc/ssg/README.md

 ## Building

-Currently, the Tup-based build setup only supports compiling with Visual Studio ≥2022.
+This project uses [Tup](https://gittup.org/tup/) as its build system, so install a fitting version for your operating system.

+All binaries will be put into the `bin/` subdirectory.

+### Windows

+Visual Studio ≥2022 is the only compiler supported right now.
 However, since IDE integration is horribly broken for both Makefile and directory projects, we strongly recommend literally *anything else* to edit the code.

-You'll therefore need the following:
+This repo includes a ready-to-use configuration for Visual Studio Code; If you want to use this editor, make sure to install the default recommended C++ extensions when asked.

+To build:

-1. Visual Studio Community ≥2022, with the *Desktop development for C++* workload.\
+1. Install Visual Studio Community ≥2022, with the *Desktop development for C++* workload.\
    If you haven't already installed the IDE for other projects and don't plan to, you can install only the command-line compilers via the [Build Tools installer](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).

-2. [Tup](https://gittup.org/tup/) in the latest Windows version.\
-   Place `tup.exe` and its DLLs somewhere in your `PATH`.
+2. Make sure that `tup.exe` and its DLLs are somewhere in your `PATH`.

-3. Your favorite code editor.\
-   A ready-to-use configuration for Visual Studio Code is part of this repository.
-Make sure to install the default recommended C++ extensions when asked.

-To build:

-1. Open Visual Studio's *x64_x86 Cross Tools Command Prompt*.
+3. Open Visual Studio's *x64_x86 Cross Tools Command Prompt*.
-2. Navigate to the checkout directory of this repository.
+4. Navigate to the checkout directory of this repository.
-3. Invoke `build.bat` in your way of choice:
+5. Invoke `build.bat` in your way of choice:
    * If you use Visual Studio Code, open the editor from this command-line environment:

      ```batch